-Applications involving the use of a packing gland (low or medium pressure) should refer to the drawings in Appendix A for additional detail.
+For applications involving the use of a packing gland (low or medium pressure) refer to the drawings in Appendix A for additional detail.

 - 1. Threaded or flanged packing gland mounts are available.
 The valve assembly with appropriate connections are customer supplied.
-Follow the male NPT mounting procedure above to attach the pipe thread portion or flange mounting portion as applicable. - 2.
-Tighten the packing nut until the internal packing is tight enough so that the friction fit on the shaft is adequate to prevent leakage but not prevent the shaft from sliding.
+Follow the male NPT mounting procedure above to attach the pipe thread portion or flange mounting portion as applicable. - Tighten the packing nut until the internal packing is tight enough so that the friction fit on the shaft is adequate to prevent leakage but not prevent the shaft from sliding.
 Position the etched flow arrow parallel with the flow (±1° of level) and position the flow arrow so it is pointing in the direction of the flow. - 3.
-Proceed to insert the probe into the process media line.
-Use the adjusting nuts on the all-thread to pull the sensing element into proper predetermined depth position. - 4.
-Tighten the opposing lock nuts on the all-threads.
-Tighten the packing nut another half to full turn until tight (approximately 65 to 85 ft-lbs [88 to 115 N-m] torque). - 5.
+Proceed to insert the probe into the process media line. - 4.
+For medium pressure packing gland only (PGM): Use the adjusting nuts on the all-thread to pull the sensing element into proper predetermined depth position. - 5.
+For medium pressure packing gland only (PGM): Tighten the opposing lock nuts on the all-threads. - 6.
+Tighten the packing nut another half to full turn until tight (approximately 65 to 85 ft-lbs [88 to 115 N-m] torque). - 7.
 Rotate the split ring locking collar to line up with the connecting strap welded to the packing nut.
 Tighten the two 1/4-28 hex socket cap screws on the split ring locking collar.